gnclmorais/blog/_drafts/2016-12-21-binary-in-javascript.md

 ![Mind.
 Blown.](http://mrwgifs.com/wp-content/uploads/2013/11/Finns-Mind-Is-Blown-In-Space-On-Adventure-Time.gif)

 ### `~` (NOT)
 `NOT` operator simply inverts all the bits, including the sign.
-It’s like inverting the colours of an image, only simpler.
+It’s like inverting the colours of an image.

 ```
  9 = 00000000000000000000000000001001